-The overall monitoring of this policy is the responsibility of the Head Teacher in partnership with the school office.
-All staff will be informed of any changes in the medical needs of children in school as this is received by the Head Teacher or the school office.
+The overall monitoring of this policy is the responsibility of the school office in partnership with the Head Teacher.
+All staff will be informed of any changes in the medical needs of children in school as this is received by the Head Teach or the school office.